-Many cities and towns in Australia are located on the coast, so it is important that Australia's governments plan settlements that can respond to the constantly changing coastal environment.
+Many cities and towns in Australia are located on the coast, so it is important that Australian governments plan settlements that can respond to the constantly changing coastal environment.

-As a local government organisation, Eurobodalla Council has a responsibility to our community to preserve the coast for its natural beauty and the major contribution it makes to our economy and lifestyle, and to make sure our settlements are resilient to the natural hazards associated with the coast.
+As a local government, Eurobodalla Shire Council has a responsibility to our community to preserve the coast for its natural beauty, the major contribution it makes to our economy and lifestyle, and to make sure our settlements are resilient to the natural hazards associated with the coast.

-With around 110km coastline and over 40 beaches under our care and control, Eurobodalla Council has more coastal management responsibilities than any other NSW local government.
+With around 110km coastline and over 50 beaches under our care and control, Council has more coastal management responsibilities than most NSW local governments.